houha2/MagicConch/README.md

 # MagicConch
-magic conch bot.
-To use the bot within r/bikinibottomTwitter format a comment with 'magic conch' and a question the bot will then give you a reply.
+To use the bot within r/BikiniBottomTwitter format a comment with `'magic conch'` and a question the bot will then give you a reply.
+The following environment variables need to be initialized:
+ - `export BOT_USERNAME = ...`
+ - `export BOT_PASSWORD = ...`
+ - `export CLIENT_ID = ...`
+ - `export CLIENT_SECRET = ...`

 # Reading the code
-The client ID and client Secret are removed from the commits to prevent over usage.
+All secret texts are removed for privacy.

 # To do
 - have bot respond to praises